 This species is mentioned in the tragedy King Lear, by William Shakespeare (1564-1616):

-Read about the medicinal usage of poison hemlock on the page Traditional medicine.
+The medicinal usage of poison hemlock is related on the page Traditional medicine.

 All parts of the plant are edible, and the species is utilized as food over most of the world.
 The strongly aromatic fresh leaves are eaten as a vegetable, and the dried seeds are a very common spice, either whole or ground, especially in Indian cuisine, where it is called dhanya.
 It is one of the main ingredients in the popular spice mixture garam masala.
 The root is used in Thai cuisine.